-By bringing your own financing terms to the table, you may be able to negotiate a lower interest rate through the dealer or buy the car with a rate the dealer may not be able to beat.
+By bringing your own financing terms to the table, you may be able to negotiate a lower interest rate through the dealer or buy the car with a rate the dealer can't beat.

 Just keep in mind as you shop around that it's best to do so quickly.
-If you apply for multiple car loans within a 14-day period (sometimes that period is longer, but it's better to be safe than sorry), all the credit inquiries are typically counted as one inquiry when calculating your credit scores.
+If you apply for multiple car loans within a 14-day period, all the credit inquiries are typically counted as one inquiry when calculating your credit scores.
+(That period is longer with some credit scoring models, but it's better to be safe than sorry.)

-Then research several dealerships in your area to see what the car is selling for.
+Then, you'll want to research several local dealerships to see what the car is selling for in your area.
 If you have a preferred dealership but find a lower sales price somewhere else, you can use that information to negotiate with the dealer you'd rather work with.

 As an example, let's say you're purchasing a new car for $25,000 and qualify for a 5% interest rate if you opt for a four-year repayment term.
 Your monthly payment would be $576, and you'd pay a total of $2,635 in interest.

 If you go with a six-year repayment term, however, let's say your interest rate would increase to 6%.
 In this scenario, your monthly payment would be more affordable at $414, but you'd pay $4,831 in interest over the life of the loan.

 To avoid getting stuck with a more expensive loan, make sure to ask the dealer to explain the loan options in terms of total cost instead of just the monthly payment.